python-organizers/resources/README.rst

 - When should CFP be started, ended, how long?
 - How to promote CFP?
 - Will you have keynotes / invited speakers?
 How to choose a keynote?
+- How far ahead do you usually invite keynote speakers?
 - ???

 CFP tools